cw118/git-practice/README.md

 This is extremely useful whether you're working independently or collaborating with a group of people, because Git branches allow you to create and test new features for your project that may break your code *(you wouldn't want to save them to the production branch before fixing all bugs and issues)*.
 In addition, branches also allow you to work on code in a sort of "sandbox area", without having to push anything to production until you've finished developing code that functions properly (and that you're satisfied with).

 Branches can then be **merged**: if a feature has been successfully developed on the `feature` branch, merging it into `main` will then modify the files in main to reflect changes made in `feature`.
+Branch merging is often done through a **pull request**, often abbreviated as "PR" — it gets its name from the fact that you're making a request to have your code pulled into the main/master branch.

+Pull requests allow collaborators and/or contributors to see and comment on your code, as well as review it and possibly request changes.
+Generally, after a PR has been approved and merged, you'll delete the source/feature branch and switch back to the main branch.
+When you want to make additional changes to the repository, you'll create a new branch and once again begin the process of modifying the files locally, then making a pull request when you're ready.
+The GitHub user interface (UI) is extremely helpful when it comes to making pull requests and will guide you through the process.

 #### Branching commands

-- `git branch`: see all branches of the repository you're in
+- `git branch`: see all branches of the repository you're in.
+See below for more information and possible arguments.
   - The branch that is highlighted *(in a different color)* and that has an asterisk (`*`) preceding its name is the branch you're currently on (e.g. `* main` means you're currently on the main branch)
+  - Argument `-d <branch-name>`: delete the branch `<branch-name>`
+    - *In general, once a branch has been merged into `main`/`master`, it won't be used again and is deleted.*
 - `git checkout`: manipulate branches of the repository you're in.
 See some possible arguments below:
   - `-b <branch-name>`: create a new branch named (whatever you type as) `<branch-name>`
   - `<branch-name>`: switch to the branch named `<branch-name>`